About This Chapter

 40. Underwater Volcano Facts: Lesson for Kids

 There's something brewing under the water!
 The ocean floor is a huge area dotted with many underwater volcanoes.
-Learn about underwater volcanoes and how they change the shape of our world.
+Learn about underwater volcanoes and how they change the shape of our world - above and below the water.

 41. Cave Facts: Lesson for Kids